Family Childcare Network

 Child and Adult Care Food Program

 The Child and Adult Care Food Program (CACFP) is a federal program that provides reimbursements for nutritious meals and snacks to eligible children and adults who are enrolled for care at participating child care centers, day care homes, and adult day care centers.
 Fordham Bedford Community Services offers this program for Day Care Homes.
 This program provides home based child care providers with education and support in providing nutritious meals for the children in their program.
 Providers receive a reimbursement for the meals they serve that meet USDA regulations for child nutrition.
-Providers that are interested in participating in this program can contact Juan Carlos Salazar, CACFP Coordinator, at email@example.com or at (917) 645-9556.
+Providers that are interested in participating in this program can contact Lianette Cuello, CACFP Coordinator, at email@example.com or at (917) 645-9556.